Kids United: Gloria Palermo de Blasi

-Gloria, Born on 27 April 2007 (age 18) Metz, Moselle, Lorraine.
+Gloria, Born on 27 April 2007 (age 19) Metz, Moselle, Lorraine.
 In 2014, she was a contestant in the first edition of The Voice Kids.
 She was teamed with Jennifer and lost to Carla in the semi-finals, past member of Kids United.
 She was the youngest member of the original Kids United group and was 8 when the group was created.
-Her mother is also a singer who, in 2017, auditioned in The Voice (French TV series) though unfortunately did not make it past the auditions.
+Her mother is also a singer who, in 2017, auditioned in The Voice (French TV series) though she did not make it past the auditions.
 Gloria played Emilie in the musical Émilie Jolie and in December 2018 released her new single "Petit Papa Noël".
 On 22 June 2021, she has announced in a story of her Instagram account that the Best of Tour was officially cancelled, supposedly putting an end to the group altogether.

 Dylan Marina

-Dylan was born on 22 July 2004 (age 21).
+Dylan was born on 22 July 2004 (age 22).
 He was a contestant in Season 4 of The Voice Kids where he made it to the semi-final.
 He participated in the Kids United and Friends Tour before joining Kids United Nouvelle Generation.
 He was a part of the album Sardou et nous where he sang "La Java de Broadway" and "En Chantant" with Lou, Nemo Schifman and Angie Robba.
 Dylan's favourite singer is Beyoncé.